dongmeic/RTP/README.md

 # RTP
-The repo is to collect data for RTP travel model and mapping
+The repo is to collect data for RTP performance analysis and mapping

 # Required datasets for performance analysis